 First, find a place indoors that receives plenty of light throughout the day.
 This could be an east-facing window or one that receives sunlight from an overhead light fixture.

 Next, water your snake plant thoroughly and allow the soil to dry out completely before watering again.
-Do not overwater!
+Do not overwater snake plant!
 Waterlogged soil is likely to rot in winter.

 Finally, keep your snake plant at a temperature between 55 to 65 degrees Fahrenheit (13 and 18 degrees Celsius), higher temperatures helps Snake Plant to grow fast but a greater risk of sunburn on leaves.